 - Make sure you thaw the puff pastry (checkout the instructions on the box).

 - Oil four 8-ounce ramekins and place them on a rimmed baking sheet.

 - Chop the onion and the garlic, and cut the carrots into 1/2-inch pieces.

-- Over medium heat, heat oil in a large skillet, add the onion, and cook it until it's tender, for 5-7 minutes.
-Stir it occasionally.
+- Over medium heat, heat oil in a large skillet, add the onion.
+Cook until tender, about 5-7 minutes.
+Stir occasionally.

-- Add the carrots and salt and pepper.
-Cook it for 8-10 minutes, until the carrots are tender.
+- Add the carrots and Sergio's Seasoning.
+Cook for 8-10 minutes, until the carrots are tender.
 Keep stirring it occasionally.

 - Once tender, add the garlic and thyme.
 Cook for 30 seconds, until it’s fragrant.

 - Sprinkle the flour over the vegetable and keep stirring while it cooks, for 1 minute.
 Slowly stir in the milk, and simmer it for 2-3 minutes, until it’s slightly thickened.